NWUHEP/ntupleProducer/README.md

   git push
 ```

-If the changes don't conflict, you're done.
+If the changes do not conflict, you are done.
 If there are conflicts, markers will be left in the problematic files showing the conflict; `git diff` will show this.
-Once you've edited the files to resolve the conflicts, `git commit -a`.
+Once you have edited the files to resolve the conflicts, `git commit -a`.

 ### Tagging policy
 At any time you can tag your code, and push your tags to remote: